 It was during that time that I really started to cook.
 In earnest.
 I had always dabbled here and there in the kitchen, but I reached a point where it kind of became this cathartic therapy for me.
 The problem was that I didn’t have a ton of recipes and I didn’t always know what I was doing.

 My roommate Sara (not Our Best Bites Sara, actually–Sara from rockin’ West Des Moines), on the other hand, came to college well-stocked with family recipes.
 This is one that she would make all the time and then just eat the leftovers for the rest of the week.
 It became one of my favorite recipes and one that, these days, I kind of forget about until I remember how much I love it.

-Cook bacon until crisp in a Dutch oven if possible.
+Cut bacon into 1″ pieces and cook until crisp in a Dutch oven if possible.
 Remove from pan and drain the grease, reserving 2 tablespoons in the pan.
 Return the pan to medium heat and add the onion, garlic, and bell pepper.
-Cook until the onions are translucent.
+Cook until the onions are translucent and fragrant.
 While the onions are cooking, place the tomatoes in the jar of your blender and pulse 2-3 times to chop them.
-Add the remaining ingredients and bring to a boil.
+Add the seasonings, Tabsco sauce, and Worcestershire sauce to the tomatoes and then, when the onions are done cooking, add the tomato mixture, seasonings, and rice and and bring to a boil.
 Stir, cover, and reduce heat to low.
 Cook for 20-25 minutes at low elevations or closer to an hour for high elevations or until the rice is cooked, stirring occasionally to make sure the rice is not burning.
-Serves 6-ish and makes great leftovers.
+Serves 6-8-ish and makes great leftovers.